baldnate/speed-gaming-notes/events/nescathlon.md

 # NEScathlon Prep Status #

 **Tetris**: Can complete at level 5 mostly reliably.
-Not very fast.
+Not very fast, but I think it's good enough for now and probably forever.

 **Spartan X 2**: [PB is 7:42](https://www.speedrun.com/spartanx2/run/ywpe312z).
 Good enough, play once a week to stay fresh.